Sports Management: What’s the Payoff?

 Director of Scouting – $95,000.00 – $275,000.00

-For professional league teams, there are general two different scouting departments: pro scouting and college scouting.
-A pro scouting director for scouting out free agents, upcoming opponents, and pro players whose current contracts with their team are nearly up.
+For professional league teams, there are generally two different scouting departments: pro scouting and college scouting.
+A pro scouting director scouts free agents, upcoming opponents, and pro players whose current contracts with their team are nearly up.

-In 2012, Damon Oppenheimer was serving as the Scouting Director for the New York Yankees, and his total annual compensation was $230,000.00 for the year; however, this is on the high end of the spectrum.
+In 2012, Damon Oppenheimer was serving as the Scouting Director for the New York Yankees.
+His total annual compensation was $230,000.00 for the year; however, this is on the high end of the spectrum.

-On the lower end would be assistants to the scouting director, who, according to Turnkey Research, earn a median annual salary of $95,000.00 across all five leagues.
+On the lower end are the assistants to the scouting directors.
+According to Turnkey Research, they earn a median annual salary of $95,000.00 across all five leagues.
 On the whole, collegiate scouting directors tend to be paid more because of the importance placed on reeling in fresh, young talent.

 Account Executive – $35,000.00 – $175,000.00